 It has been recognized as the number one non-governmental organization in the world by the Financial Times for the way we handle our finances.
 100% of all donations go toward our service activities.
 The Lions also have a four star rating, the highest, by Charity Evaluator.

 Lions have a dynamic history.
-Founded in 1917, we are best known for fighting blindness, but we also volunteer for many different kinds of community projects - including caring for the environment, feeding the hungry and aiding seniors and the disabled.
+Founded in 1917, we are best known for fighting blindness, but we also volunteer for many different kinds of community projects - including caring for the environment, feeding the hungry, supporting youth activities, and aiding seniors and the disabled.

 Lions give sight.
 By conducting vision screenings, equipping hospitals and clinics, distributing medicine and raising awareness of eye disease, Lions work toward their mission of providing vision for all.
 We have extended our commitment to sight conservation through countless local efforts and through our international SightFirst Program, which works to eradicate blindness.